Kayak Buying Guide from EZ Dock

 A touring kayak may be challenging to store and transport while a recreational or inflatable kayak may be more accommodating.
 Although you may be able to transport or store a particular type of kayak, you should also consider storage on the kayak itself.
 Not only does your kayak need to be outfitted to store your essential items, but it must also be able to handle the additional weight these items will add.

-Additional Kayak Considerations — Paddles and Hulls
+Additional Kayak Considerations — Paddles, Hulls and Launching

 Although you may have picked out your perfect kayak, you’re not quite ready to chart a course for the open water.
 It’s now time to talk about paddle lengths and the type of hull.